GenomicsAotearoa/Reproducible_Bioinformatics/notes.md

 - A better model would be encouraging developers to provide official Docker builds.
 I think this is achievable as uptake increases, and maybe with some direct action.
 - DTU (University of Technology Denmark) and Georgia Tech have released software with home-made licenses that prohibit distributing them in containers
 - Some commercial products like the "Genetic Information Research Institute" RepeatMasker database simply cannot be put in a container, leading to a choice between reproducibility and the software
-- Singularity is actually very easy to install but you may have to convince sysadmins to install it
+- Singularity is actually very easy to install but we may have to convince sysadmins to install it

 # 15. Reproducible analysis stack

-- I'm borrowing some out of context silicon valley jibberish and calling this a reproducible analysis stack
+- Out of context silicon valley jibberish!
+A reproducible analysis "stack"
 - To summarise:
     + you don't need anything to not modify the raw data
     + it's not a terrible idea to record the checksum, or make sure the data is read only